digitalbazaar/bedrock/CONTRIBUTING.md

 * Use a simplified version of the https://keepachangelog.com/ style.
   * Don't make version links, this is difficult to maintain.
 * Prefix lines with `**BREAKING**:` or `**NOTE**:` or similar as needed.
+* When creating PRs, include a date template (with only the year, not the actual month and date) following the version, like this:
+  `## 14.3.0 - 2024-mm-dd`.
+The release manager for a package will set the
+  month and date during the release process.
+* Do not update the version in `package.json` files to match the changelog manually, because the release software will do this automatically.
+Setting it manually will cause the release software to misbehave.
+New repositories should always set the version in `package.json` to `"0.0.1-0"`.

 ## Code Style